jgillick/AVR-Libs/MultidropBusProtocol/README.md

 ### Explanation

-Both master and slave nodes need a way to communicate to eachother.
+Both master and slave nodes need a way to communicate to each other.
 So the first thing you need to do is initialize a data object.
 In this case `MultidropDataUart` communicates over the main UART line.
 There's also a `MultidropData485`, which can be used to communicate via RS485 transceivers.
 You can easily create your own data class by extending `MultidropData`.